Chilam Balam: Scholarship

 Since many texts recur in various books of Chilam Balam, establishing a concordance and studying substitution patterns is fundamental to scholarship.
 The archaic Yucatec idiom and the allusive, metaphorical nature of many texts present a formidable challenge to translators.
 The outcome of the translation process is sometimes heavily influenced by external assumptions about the texts' purpose.
 As a result of these factors, the quality of existing translations varies greatly.

 The Spanish-language synoptic translation of Barrera Vásquez and Rendón (1948) is still useful.
-To date (2012), complete English translations are available for the following Books of Chilam Balam:
+As of 2012, complete English translations were available for the following Books of Chilam Balam: